wagtail/wagtail-localize/docs/tutorial/3-content.md

 # 3. Translating content

-Now that Wagtail Localize is fully configured, let's add some more interesting page models so that we can try out some of Wagtail Localize's translation features.
+In this section, you will add some test content into the site and translate it with Wagtail Localize.

 ## Blog app

-Let's add a blog to our website!
-For this we need to create two page models, a "Blog post page" to represent blog entries and a "Blog index page" to contain them.
+Let's create a blog!
+A simple blog needs at least two page models, a "Blog post page" to represent blog entries and a "Blog index page" to contain them.
+Let's also create a "Blog category" snippet so we can demonstrate translating snippets.

-Firstly, you should set up a new app for the models (it's best practise to group page types into separate Django apps):
+Firstly, start a new app for the blog models:

 ``` shell
 python manage.py startapp blog